KaMuench/neuronales-netz/README.md

 <img src="https://github.com/KaMuench/neuronales-netz/assets/104307796/2f240245-d6a0-4662-a31d-d70fc6678931" alt="sudoku image" width="300">

 The main goal was to build a net of perceptrons.
 This network can have multiple layers with 2 layers at least.
 Each layer takes input values processes them and passes them on to the succeeding layer, until the last layer is reached.
 In the last layer the resulting values are varified against the so called class value.
 After this verification each parameters of every perecptron is adjusted using a calculated delta.
-This process is called [Backpropagation](https://de.wikipedia.org/wiki/Backpropagation).
+This process is called [Backpropagation - Wikipedia](https://de.wikipedia.org/wiki/Backpropagation).

 This whole process is repeated, with the goal to reduce the delta of the final layer until the predictions of the neural network are as close as possible to the actual class values.

-More detailed information to the functionality of neural networks [here](https://databasecamp.de/ki/backpropagation-grundlagen#:~:text=Backpropagation%20ist%20eine%20Art%20%C3%BCberwachter,Reinforcement%20Learning%20verwendet%20werden%20k%C3%B6nnen.)
+More detailed information to the functionality of neural networks can be found for exmaple at [https://databasecamp.de/ki/backpropagation-grundlagen](https://databasecamp.de/ki/backpropagation-grundlagen#:~:text=Backpropagation%20ist%20eine%20Art%20%C3%BCberwachter,Reinforcement%20Learning%20verwendet%20werden%20k%C3%B6nnen).

 ## Test Data